jawah/charset_normalizer/README.md

 > And yes, these results might change at any time.
 The dataset can be updated to include more files.
 > The actual delays heavily depends on your CPU capabilities.
 The factors should remain the same.

-[cchardet](https://github.com/PyYoshi/cChardet) is a non-native (cpp binding) faster alternative.
+[cchardet](https://github.com/PyYoshi/cChardet) is a non-native (cpp binding) and unmaintained faster alternative with a better accuracy than chardet but lower than this package.
 If speed is the most important factor, you should try it.

 ## ✨ Installation